OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Generating-PWM-Signals.md

 a software application.
 Software PWM can use any GPIO pin but its accuracy is likely to be lower than the hardware PWM and signal timings can vary based upon system load.

-[External hardware]{#expansion-external-pwm} such as the PWM Expansion Dock or other hardware based PWM ICs can be used to generate PWM signals.
+[External hardware](#expansion-external-pwm) such as the PWM Expansion Dock or other hardware based PWM ICs can be used to generate PWM signals.

 ### Hardware Generated PWM Signals